chukharev/520/README.md

 - explain and use the Viterbi algorithm for POS tagging

 Assessment: participation points (20 max).
 Participation will be assessed holistically based on the following criteria:
-- consistency of preparation for class, meaningful participation in in-class activities;
+- consistency of preparation for class, meaningful participation in in-class activities
-- substantive contribution to group work on the development of a rule-based stemmer and a POS tagger;
+- substantive contribution to group work on the development of a rule-based stemmer and a POS tagger
-- evidence of the ability to synthesize prior linguistic knowledge for the development of the computational systems.
+- evidence of the ability to synthesize prior linguistic knowledge for the development of the computational systems

 **Topic 5.
 Computational analysis of English syntax: post-processing syntactic-parse information (Weeks 11-15)**